 With the mention of “Paris Is Burning” came the need for me to think about “Kiki,” and with a clip featuring Jazz Jennings, I found myself forced to recognize how the voices of this are not the next generation.
 Many, be it Cox or Alexandra Billings, are established and maybe not excelling like their cis counterparts, but like the people in “Paris Is Burning,” they have their role, their icon status.

 Making only Elliot Fletcher as any sort of up and comer represented a bit of a blind spot.
 Granted, maybe Jazz Jennings, Alex Newell, Hunter Schafer, Logan Rozos, and the many others who are benefiting from the road paved by Billings and others weren’t available?
-But, that lack of a voice leaves for their generations leaves you to wonder what’s next, who’s next, and who are the actors that will continue the work and benefit from the work that has already been done?
+But, the lack of voices for the next generation leaves you to wonder what’s next, who’s next, and who are the actors that will continue the work and benefit from the work that has already been done?

 Would Watch Again? – A Potential Classic